oroinc/documentation/user_guide/workflow_management.rst

 - Define precondition and conditions to check if the transition can be performed.
-  Preconditions are checked every time a View page is accessed or a transition is submitted.
   If preconditions are not met, the transition button is not available, and the transition cannot be submitted.
-  Conditions are checked only when submitting the transition.
+  Conditions play a similar role but influence only the ability to submit a transition.

-- Define validation for the data input in the course of transition.
+- Define validation for the data entered during the transition.

 - Create attributes for records not related to the entity.